About my gear

 I have practised photography since the early 1980s, beginning with a Foca Sport II (an old 1960s French-made camera with a beautiful Angenieux fixed lens).
 I then practised on a more advanced Canon AE1 Program (from 1981 onwards), and I learned the Art of development in the dark room all by myself, focusing on black & white.

 It was using bespoke proprietary tiny floppy disks.
 The quality was terrific considering the date, and it took digital cameras a long time to catch up with those ancient wonders (half a million pixels overall, but the quality was excellent; maybe the built-in lens did it).

+In December 2012, I exchanged my Nikon D7000 for a brand new Nikon D600, a full-frame SLR camera very similar to the D7000.
 A few years later I bought the D810, a 36 MP beast.
-It’s a great camera, almost a medium format full frame job.
-Its precision and quality are absolutely amazing as in this shot of a sunflower taken in 2017 in the Ariège.
+It’s a great camera, almost a medium format full-frame job.
+Its precision and quality are absolutely amazing.

 More about photography gear in general